smoeding/puppet-bind/README.md

 }
 ```

 The zone file must already exist on the server as `/var/lib/bind/primary/com/example/db.example.com`.
-It can't be managed by Puppet as `named` will periodically need update the zone file using dynamic updates.
+It can't be managed by Puppet as `named` will periodically need to update the zone file when processing dynamic updates.

 Remember that you need to use `rndc freeze example.com` and `rndc thaw example.com` when editing the zone file manually.